foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/kernels/arc_mli/README.md

 ```
 In this case, generated projectes will be in <tcf_file_basename>_mli20_arc_default folder.

-Some of configurations may require custom BUILD_LIB.
+Some of configurations may require a custom run-time library specified using the BUILD_LIB_DIR option.
 Please, check MLI Library 2.0 [documentation](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/tree/Release_2.0_EA#build-configuration-options) for more details.
-Following option can be added:
+The following option can be added:
 ```
 BUILD_LIB_DIR=<path_to_buildlib>
 ```